MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ### Retrieve topics and utterances from your bot

-  1. Export `BotContent` and `Annotations` from Common Data Service.
+  1. Export `BotContent` and `Note` entities from Common Data Service.
 [Review how to export data from Virtual Agent](https://docs.microsoft.com/dynamics365/ai/customer-service-virtual-agent/gdpr-export).

   2. Download the zip file and unzip it to find two CSV files: `annotations.csv` and `msdynce_botcontents.csv`